stashapp/StashDB-Docs/docs/faq_getting-started/edits/moderation-enforcement.md

 An admin will almost always attempt to warn a user first when their actions could lead to the loss of their EDIT and VOTE roles.
 If the warning goes ***ignored or unseen***, continued violations will result in disciplinary action.

 However, an admin may also decide to revoke these privileges ***without warning*** in order to prevent further violations.
-This most often occurs to limit the damage when a user is in the middle of a run of violations and is not immediately responding to requests to stop.
+This decision is most often made to limit the damage of a user in the middle of a run of violations who is not immediately responding to requests to stop.

 A user’s EDIT and VOTE roles may be restored ***exactly one time***, but only if an admin considers it appropriate to the situation.
 If these privileges are revoked a second time, ***it will be permanent***.
 We are a small team who are unable to spend an extended period of time dealing with multiple violations/appeals from a single account. ***All decisions are final***.